Alby1SKID/Reload-Backend-for-skids/README.md

 ## Features

-What Normal reboot has but a bit more
+What Normal Reload has but a bit more

 ## TODO